 4.3 Future extensions

-The present study provides novel insights towards a better understanding of the effects of an increase of temperatures on species phenology.
-Further studies may consider specific features that we do not include in the model.
+Our study provides novel insights into the effects of climate change on species phenology.
+Further studies may consider specific features that we do not include.
 First, our study is limited to cases where the phenology is directly constrained by environmental variables (more specifically temperature).
 Organisms can also use temperature (or any other environmental variables) indirectly as cues for predicting an optimal time window to have access to resources or convenient environmental conditions (e.g., photoperiod, rainfall) (McNamara et al. 2011).

 Second, we measure mismatch as the time lag between peaks of consumer demand and resource availability.
 Some authors have argued that more precise measurements should take into account the shape and location of the phenological distributions around these peaks (e.g., Lindén (2018) while others showed that, in some cases, time lag between phenological peak dates was a better predictor of resource availability than the overlap between phenological distributions (Ramakers et al. 2020).

-Rising temperatures are likely to affect metabolism (Brown et al. 2004) and development rate (Sharpe and DeMichele 1977; Schoolfield et al. 1981)
+Third, to understand the impact of a change in mismatch on population- and community dynamics, one needs to “close the life cycle”, which can be highly system-specific (see above).
+Rising temperatures are likely to affect metabolism (Brown et al. 2004) and development rate (Sharpe and DeMichele 1977).
+Physiology-based models for tree developmental rates exist (Schoolfield et al. 1981) and can be merged with our model.
+Temperature-dependent life cycle models for SBW have been parametrized (Regniere et al 2012) and can be combined with our model to study the impacts of climate change on the SBW-balsam fir system.
+In a different but related approach, Amarasekare (2019) examined global patterns of how ectotherm consumer-resource systems respond to climate change, specifically to increasing temperature and/or amplitude of variation.
+These models are built on mechanistically derived rate functions (Amarasekare and Coutinho 2013) and had previously been applied to competition (Amarasekare and Coutinho 2014) and phenological shift (Scranton and Amarasekare 2017).
+All these studies are based on the theory of stage-structured populations (Gurney et al, 1983, Nisbet and Gurney 1983) with stage-durations evaluated similarly to our fundamental Eq.
+1., but turned into delay differential equations.
+In those equations, individuals of all life stages can exist simultaneously, whereas in the SBW, different developmental stages have minimal overlap, and the reproductive stage does not co-occur with larval stages.

-through the whole life cycle.
-DDE models try to address effects of climate change on growth rate (Amarasekare and Coutinho 2013), competition (Amarasekare and Coutinho 2014), phenological shift (Scranton and Amarasekare 2017) or consumer-resource interactions (Amarasekare 2019).
-However, these mechanistic models require detailed information on temperature-dependence of life traits (e.g., fecundity, development, mortality), which is available only for a limited number of species.
-Moreover, in our case study, the tree has a life cycle that runs on a totally different time scale than the insect.
-Last, the insect is univoltine with non-overlapping generations, which differs from usual DDE models.
-Instead, we provide a more phenomenological but also more generally transferable method to investigate phenological mismatch between resting species.
+The models by Amarasekare and co-workers also require highlydetailed information on the temperature dependence of life traits (e.g., fecundity, development, mortality), which is available only for a limited number of species.
+Another difference between their approach and ours is that our resource (e.g., the tree) has a much longer life cycle (decades) than the consumer (the insect) (a year).

-The theoretical framework presented here can be applied to other consumer-resource systems.
-The concrete example of the spruce budworm – balsam fir system informs the required methodology.
+Our theoretical framework can be applied to other consumer-resource systems.
+The concrete example of the SBW – balsam fir system informs the required methodology.
 To estimate the mismatch, the two rate accumulation functions must be calibrated accurately.
 It appears that the model is sensitive to the temporal resolution of the temperature time series.
 There are two timescales at which temperatures affect the outcome of the model.
 The first one occurs at the daily scale.
 Average daily temperatures lead to different results than a four-hour time interval for temperatures (used throughout the present study) since variations within a day may allow for development during a few hours, even when the average temperature over the whole day may not.